burnash/gspread/README.md

 # Login with your Google account
 gc = gspread.login('thedude@abid.es', 'password')

+# WARNING: The code above uses ClientLogin which will be deprecated
+# on April 20, 2015.

+# Please use OAuth2 authorization to access Google Sheets.

 # Open a worksheet from spreadsheet with one shot
 wks = gc.open("Where is the money Lebowski?").sheet1